lukepchr/CRO-CRM/README.md

 - all_organisations.php - summary of all organisations sorted alphabetically; edit/delete
 - all_people.php - sumary of all people alphabetically; edit/delete
 - organisation_profile.php is a little dashboard for each organisation

+### Still to do:
+- user account required to login
+- various levels of permissions
+- pages layout
+- dashboard
+- search
+- personal to-do list for each user; the tasks would be linked to companies to show both on dashboard and under their accounts.